-- No reason why not, if you have enough data. - When number of unknown parameters is large relative to sample size, variances of estimators are large, so confidence intervals wide, tests weak. - In some studies, there can be more treatment conditions than cases, and unique estimates of parameters don't even exist. - There is always a tradeoff between assumptions and amount of data.
+- No reason why not, if you have enough data. - Multivariate approach assumes Σ is completely unknown. - When number of unknown parameters is large relative to sample size, variances of estimators are large => confidence intervals wide, tests weak. - In some studies, there can be more treatment conditions than cases, and unique estimates of parameters don't even exist. - There is always a tradeoff between assumptions and amount of data.